svaksha/Julia.jl/IO.md

 + [StringDistances.jl](https://github.com/matthieugomez/StringDistances.jl] :: String Distances in Julia.
 + [StringUtils.jl](https://github.com/ScottPJones/StringUtils.jl) :: String utilities for Julia, Swift-like interpolation/quoting, better performing versions of string functions, etc.
 + [TexExtensions.jl](https://github.com/Keno/TexExtensions.jl) :: Tex Pretty printing of Julia Base types.
++ [TypeSortedCollections.jl](https://github.com/tkoolen/TypeSortedCollections.jl) :: It provides the TypeSortedCollection type, which can be used to store type-heterogeneous data in a way that allows operations on the data to be performed in a type-stable manner.
 + [Units.jl](https://github.com/timholy/Units.jl) :: Infrastructure for handling physical units for the Julia programming language.
 + [Unitful.jl](https://github.com/ajkeller34/Unitful.jl) :: A Julia package for physical units.
 + [YAML.jl](https://github.com/dcjones/YAML.jl) :: A flexible data serialization format that is designed to be easily read and written by human beings.